 Avoid Gore and Violence

-Find horror movies that keep gore and violence to a minimum.
+Find horror movies that keep gore and domestic violence to a minimum.
 That means no psycho killer movies.
 However, phantoms, ghosts, and the supernatural can be absolutely great options.
 Kids surprisingly love the supernatural style movies more than the violence ones.
 They don’t find the supernatural as scary because they can accept that it is more make-believe.

 Stick to Animation for Younger Kids